 Q / Is it safe?

 A / Belize is a developing country and the Placencia Peninsula is a little isolated, so you should be aware that emergency services such as police, fire or rescue services are very limited and are not usually able to respond quickly.
-There is one police officer in Maya Beach.
+There is one police officer in Maya Beach, about 1/2 mile from our hotel.
 Placencia Village has a nurse and family doctor and it is a 15-minute drive from Maya Beach.
 Please take precautions to safeguard yourself and your belongings when you travel.